George Curzon, 1st Marquess Curzon of Kedleston: First marriage (1895–1906)

-On 22 April 1895, Curzon married Mary Victoria Leiter, the eldest daughter and co-heiress of Levi Leiter, an American millionaire of Swiss descent, who co-founded the Chicago department store Field & Leiter (later Marshall Field).
-While he married Mary for her wealth so he could save his estate, he later developed feelings for her.
+On 22 April 1895, Curzon married Mary Victoria Leiter, the eldest daughter and co-heiress of Levi Leiter, an American millionaire of Jewish descent, who co-founded the Chicago department store Field & Leiter (later Marshall Field).
 Mary had a long and nearly fatal illness near the end of summer 1904, from which she never really recovered.
 Falling ill again in July 1906, she died on the 18th of that month in her husband's arms, at the age of 36.
 It was the greatest personal loss of his life.

 She was buried in the church at Kedleston, where Curzon designed his memorial for her, a Gothic chapel added to the north side of the nave.
 Although he was neither a devout nor a conventional churchman, Curzon retained a simple religious faith; in later years he sometimes said that he was not afraid of death because it would enable him to join Mary in heaven.

 They had three daughters during a firm and happy marriage: Mary Irene (known as Irene), who inherited her father's Barony of Ravensdale and was created a life peer in her own right; Cynthia Blanche, who became the first wife of the fascist politician Sir Oswald Mosley; and Alexandra Naldera ("Baba"), Curzon's youngest daughter; she married Edward "Fruity" Metcalfe, the best friend, best man and equerry of Edward VIII.
 Mosley exercised a strange fascination for the Curzon women: Irene had a brief romance with him before either were married; Baba became his mistress; and Curzon's second wife, Grace, had a long affair with him.